-Header images courtesy of Andrew Milligan Sumo (Wikimedia Commons) and @exploringlife (Wikimedia Commons)
+Header image courtesy of Andrew Milligan Sumo (Wikimedia Commons)

 Sandwiched between Prince Edward, Nam Cheong, Olympic, and Mong Kok all at once is this antiquated gem of a neighbourhood.
-Though the area may be small compared to its next-door neighbours, don’t underestimate the number of good eats and activities that can be found here.
-Whether you’re here to appreciate the historical tong lau, go restaurant-hopping, or to let yourself run wild at the famous SuperPark, here’s your guide to all Tai Kok Tsui has to offer.
+Although the area may be small compared to its next-door neighbours, don’t underestimate the number of good eats and activities that can be found here.
+Whether you’re here to appreciate the historical buildings or go restaurant-hopping, here’s your neighbourhood guide to all Tai Kok Tsui has to offer.

 Olympian City, 18 Hoi Ting Road, Mong Kok | (+852) 2740 4108

 It’s not hard to see why Tai Kok Tsui’s Municipal Services Building is a favourite congregating place for locals.
 The multi-purpose destination contains an impressive array of facilities, from the wet market on the ground floor to the library on the third floor and even a neat indoor pool on the fourth floor.
 For the athletically inclined, the sports centre includes two indoor climbing walls.
 After the workout, head down to the cooked food centre for some bargain local fare, or head out to explore the many restaurants in the area.

 Tai Kok Tsui Municipal Services Building, 63 Fuk Tsun Street, Tai Kok Tsui | (+852) 2393 1084